 Consignment sales event franchise offers low investment and a potentially high return

 Just Between Friends Consignment is the leading pop-up consignment sales event franchise in North America.
 We got started in a Tulsa living room in 1997, and our brand has grown to 150+ franchises who host hundreds of Just Between Friends events every year — in 30 states in the U.S. By helping parents buy and sell their children’s outgrown clothing and items, we have become a nationally recognized brand that is continuing to grow like wildfire across the country.
 Our franchise model is unique in that while there is a low investment to join, our franchisees can choose between making a significant and supplemental, part-time income or owning more than one Just Between Friends franchise as a full-time career.

-If you’ve never heard of pop-up consignment sales, you may be surprised to learn that these temporary, two- or three-day events have become extremely popular and fashionable mainstream businesses.
+If you’ve never heard of pop-up consignment sales, you may be surprised to learn that these temporary, three- or four-day events have become extremely popular and fashionable mainstream businesses.
 It’s a marketplace for families for buy and sell gently used items.
 In this age of thrift, discount and bargain shopping are no longer stigmatized but embraced.
 As a result of the Great Recession and online shopping, consumers are savvier than ever, and they expect their dollar to go further.
 Just Between Friends has mastered the ultimate treasure hunt for bargain-hunting parents — a sales event that allows them a chance to buy an entire wardrobe for their children at a fraction of the price they would pay for new items.

 Low investment, high potential return